sahithyandev/s3/src/content/docs/database-systems/12-application-development.md

 In simple terms, 0.0.0.0 means "no specific address" when used by a device, and "all addresses" or "default" when used in server settings or routing.
 :::

+### Web Interfaces to Database

+Limitations of Static HTML:
+  - Cannot customize documents for individual users.
+  - Difficult to update when many pages have replicated data.

+Solution: Dynamic Generation:
+  - Web pages are generated on-the-fly from database data.
+  - Enables personalized content based on user data, like tailored ads or local news.
+  - Ensures displayed information is always current, for example, live stock market updates.

+This dynamic approach improves user experience and makes maintaining web content much easier.

 ## Web Servers